gnyani/beyondclass-gateway-api/Documentation/ImportantTODO.md

 - Ui enhancements for all the above as well.
 - Profile Pic On hover
 - Change Question papers ,syllabus,Assignments,Notes to multiple tabs -- **Done**
-- Ui validations make mobile number mandatory
+- Ui validations make mobile number mandatory -- **Done**
-- send otp before registering and register only iff otp is correct
+- send otp before registering and register only iff otp is correct -- **Done**
 - Start thinking about Entertainment page